enceps/README-Generator/README.md

-# README-Generator
+    # Readme Gnerator

-Create a README using node
+    THis makes a readme

+    ## Instructions

+    use node index in terminal

+    ## License

+    undefined

+    ## Collaborations

+    enceps